cloudquery/docs/docs/developers/sdk/testing.md

 Testing your provider is key in ensuring quality of your provider and developer experiance for future contributors that can easily test their changes against the tests.

-CloudQuery SDK provides utility test function to help test each resource and verify it's output using snapshot testing.
+CloudQuery SDK provides utility test function to help test each resource and verify it's output.

 ## Requirements